 Microsoft and LinkedIn launch next stage to help job seekers and employers move to a skills-based economy

-ASIA PACIFIC, SINGAPORE — 9 APRIL, 2021 — Microsoft Corp. announced it has helped over 30 million people in 249 countries and territories gain access to digital skills, of which over 200,000 of them are from Singapore.
+NEW DELHI, March 30, 2021 — Microsoft Corp. on Tuesday announced it has helped over 30 million people in 249 countries and territories gain access to digital skills, of which close to 3 million are from India.
 This tops its initial goal of 25 million last June.
 Microsoft Corp. is also extending its commitment to help 250,000 companies globally make a skills-based hire in 2021.

 From laid-off factory workers to retail associates and truck drivers, millions of people turned to online learning courses from GitHub, LinkedIn and Microsoft during the pandemic to help prepare for and secure the most in-demand roles, including customer service, project management and data analysis.
 The announcement, detailed on the Official Microsoft Blog, builds on the company’s efforts to help people by extending through 2021 free LinkedIn Learning and Microsoft Learn courses and low-cost certifications that align to 10 of the most in-demand jobs.
 The next stage of the initiative sets a new foundation for a skills-based economy through a suite of new tools and platforms designed to connect skilled job seekers with employers.

 “Skills will be the new currency in the post-pandemic world.
-Over the past year, we’ve seen the pandemic affect people across the world, including those who could bear it the least,” said Kevin Wo, Managing Director, Microsoft Singapore.
+Over the past year, we’ve seen the pandemic affect people all across the world, including those who could bear it the least,” said Microsoft Asia President, Ahmed Mazhari.
 “For us to emerge stronger from the pandemic, reskilling needs to be at the center of our economic reset.
 Together with LinkedIn, we are doubling down our efforts to re-design work in the region by supporting the development of a more inclusive skills-based labor market, creating more alternatives, greater flexibility, and accessible learning paths that connect people more readily with new job opportunities.”

 - The pilot of LinkedIn Skills Path, a new way to help companies hire for skills.
 Skills Path brings together LinkedIn Learning courses with Skill Assessments to help recruiters source candidates in a more equitable way — based on their proven skills.
 LinkedIn is piloting Skills Path with various companies, including BlackRock, Gap Inc. and TaskRabbit, committed to broadening their hiring practices to better include candidates with diverse experiences.

-- New expressive and personalized LinkedIn profile features that will help people share more about themselves, their career, and goals in a more authentic and engaging way.
+- New expressive and personalized LinkedIn profile features will help people share more about themselves, their career and goals in a more authentic and engaging way.
 This includes a video Cover Story that allows job seekers to demonstrate their soft skills to recruiters and hiring managers.
-75 percent of hiring managers believe a standard resume is insufficient in evaluating a candidate’s soft skills, and almost 80 percent believe video has become more important when evaluating candidates.*
+Seventy-five percent of hiring managers believe a standard resume is insufficient in evaluating a candidate’s soft skills, and almost 80% believe video has become more important when evaluating candidates.*